bootique/bootique-swagger/README.md

 `swagger.json`).
 This service can then be used for manual inspection of the API structure, or more often accessed via the Swagger web UI, as described further down in this document.
 There are a few ways to serve `swagger.json`, depending on your workflow.
-Let's look at two of them - static file, and dynamically generated REST resource.
+Let's look at two of them - a static file and dynamically generated REST resource.

 ### Static `swagger.json`